kyleingraham/potcake/README.md

 #### Handlers
 Handlers given to `TypedURLRouter` (like with `URLRouter`) should at the very least return `void` and accept an `HTTPServerRequest` and an `HTTPServerResponse`.
-Values extracted from the requests path are saved to `HTTPServerRequest.params` as strings.
+Values extracted from the request's path are saved to `HTTPServerRequest.params` as strings.

-If the parameter signature for a handler is extended with the types return by its path's path converters then `TypedURLRouter` will additionally use the path converter `toD` functions to pass converted values to the handler.
+If the parameter signature for a handler is extended with the types returned by its path's path converters then `TypedURLRouter` will additionally use the path converters' `toD` functions to pass converted values to the handler.

 ## Roadmap